-5.2 ALTERNATIVE TO MEETING CLEAN CLOSURE PERFORMANCE STANDARDS in this manner may be done if decontamination efforts are not sufficient to satisfy the clean closure performance standards described above, or may be done instead of decontamination.
+5.2 ALTERNATIVE TO MEETING CLEAN CLOSURE PERFORMANCE STANDARDS

+For some or all of the items subject to closure, EWT may choose to dismantle the item and dispose of it as hazardous waste or as hazardous debris at an appropriate TSDF.
+Disposal in this manner may be done if decontamination efforts are not sufficient to satisfy the clean closure performance standards described above, or may be done instead of decontamination.
 In either of these cases, the removal of the contaminated item constitutes clean closure, rather than decontamination and evaluation against the performance standards described above.